 Another technique is to build faster tools with which to manipulate the information, i.e., computers.
 It is the wise person who learns how to find the information rather than trying to memorize all of it.

 With the acquisition of qualities, we cannot ignore 90 percent of a quality’s attributes and aspects just because all that has been said about it cannot be absorbed into the brain.
-Luckily it works on a different level.
+Luckily, they work on different levels – mental and spiritual.
 As we become the essence of a quality, we increase our capacity to assimilate its totality and complexity.
 Qualities are amorphous and flexible enough to be lived in a wide range of situations.